tkf/compapp/doc/source/executables.rst

    data source

      Executable classes *not* requiring any other resources other than the parameters are called the *data source*.
-Data source classes provided in `compapp.executables` are:
+That is to say, an Executable class is a data source if its :code:`run` method overriding `.Executable.run` does *not* taking any arguments.
+     Example:

      .. autosummary::

-        Simulator
         DataLoader

    data sink

      Executable classes requiring other resource are called the *data sink*.
-Data sink classes provided in `compapp.executables` are:
+That is to say, an Executable class is a data sink if its :code:`run` method overriding `.Executable.run` takes *at least one* argument.
+Example:

      .. autosummary::

-        Analyzer
         Plotter

    app